tir38/android-master-detail-nav-drawer/README.md

 </android.support.v4.widget.DrawerLayout>
 ```

 There's a lot going on here.
-If you have used navigateion drawers before, or you read through the CodePath example, some of this should look familiar.
+If you have used navigation drawers before, or you read through the CodePath example, some of this should look familiar.
 We need to set a `DrawerLayout` as our root view.
 We then need add a `FrameLayout`  as the container to insert our **detail** fragment.
 Now here' the cool part.
 Instead of including a `ListView` inside `NavigationView`, we'll actually use the `NavigationView` as another container, this time for our **master** fragment.

 So now we can wire all this up inside our Activity: